txpipe-shop/tx3-multiparty-escrow/README.md

 ```

 ### Test with testnet
-To emulate this operations on preview, complete the  `.env` file at the src with:
+To emulate this operations on testnet, complete the  `.test-env` file at the src with:
 ```js
 SEED="decrease cash kangaroo ..."
 ```